max9001/Kelp-Canopy-Mapping/notes/outline.md

 	- The kelp crisis

+		- we are expierencing a large die-off of kelp in california

-		- In short, its due to an explosion of pacific purple sea urchin populations
+		- due to an explosion of pacific purple sea urchin populations

 		- Their natural predator, the sunflower sea star  suffered from sea star wasting syndrome starting in 2013